 (H) Business Structure

-Business operations of Edelweiss are organised under three business groups/units – Credit business, Advisory business and Insurance.
+Business operations of Edelweiss are under three business groups/units – Credit business, Advisory business and Insurance.

 1. Edelweiss Credit Business

 Credit Business is the largest contributing business leg with PAT of Rs.
 1,169 crore the highest amongst all segments for the year ended 31 March 2019.
-The credit business is conducted through two major subsidiaries – ECL Finance Ltd. And Edelweiss Retail Finance Ltd. The credit business comprises of:
+The company conducts credit business through two major subsidiaries – ECL Finance Ltd. And Edelweiss Retail Finance Ltd. The credit business comprises of: